Frequently Asked Questions

 Baby Carrying Positions

-With soft structured baby carriers, young babies who can't hold their heads firmly must be carried in the front because we need to monitor them constantly and watch that their heads won't fall forward, restricting their airways in a chin to chest position.
+With soft structured baby carriers, young babies who can't hold their heads firmly must be carried in the front because we need to constantly monitor them and make sure that their heads won't slump forward, restricting their airways in a chin to chest position.

 In the last decades, the forward-facing position became very popular but also controversial.
 Cococho is one of several brands and carriers that don't offer this position, even though it would have been very easy to add this feature to our design.

 - Because it moves the baby's center of gravity away from the adult and therefore increases the load on the parent's back.
 This situation worsens once the baby is seated in a healthy hip position with legs extended forward as in the "more advanced" carriers.